 When you use an online independent broker, you can get and compare several life insurance quotes in just a matter of minutes.
 You won’t have to wait for insurance agent Bob to read your email or online request form and get back to you.

-Initial term life insurance quotes are based on your age, gender, and smoking status.
+Initial term policy quotes in Canada are based on your age, gender, and smoking status.
 But to get a final quote, your insurer will need a few more pieces of information from you to complete their underwriting process.

 Specifically, they’ll need to know about your health history to find out how risky it is for them to insure you.
 Most insurers do this by having applicants complete a quick, at-home medical exam.
 A nurse will come to your home to collect vitals (like your weight, height, and blood pressure) and draw blood.
 Some might ask for a urine sample too.
 Alternatively, your insurer might just have you do a 20-minute phone call with a healthcare professional.
 During the call, you’ll be asked about your personal and family medical history.

 Your insurer will also collect information about your lifestyle and financial status.
 Why do they need to know if you go rock climbing or scuba diving on the regular?
 It’s not because they’re fascinated by your exciting life.
 Instead, risky hobbies increase your risk of dying at an early age.
 And insurance companies are very interested in knowing anything that could raise the chances that they’ll have to pay out your death benefit.

 Once your insurer has all the info they need from you, they’ll use it to determine whether they can approve your application and provide your final quote.
 Your final quote (the premiums you’ll pay each month for the entire duration of your term policy), might be higher, lower, or the same as your initial quote from that insurer.

 So here’s the million dollar question: how much will you actually need to pay for term life insurance in Canada?